hussner/namingconvention/nc_main.md

 ### 3.2 General pattern

-Following the given enumerations, standard abbreviations and the pattern conditions, the table below can be used as guide as generic referral for resource types that won't be defined explicitly as example in this document.
+Following the given enumerations, standard abbreviations and the pattern conditions, the table below can be used as a guide on generic referral of resource types that won't be defined explicitly as an example in this document.

-__Exceptions__ will have dedicated naming convention, because of name length limitations in resource name imposed by Microsoft.
-Resource objects below will have their own specific table as will be shown along in the document:
+__Exceptions__ will have a dedicated naming convention, because of name length limitations in resource names imposed by Microsoft.
+Resource objects below will have their specific table as will be shown in the document:
 >- __Management Groups__
 >- __Subscriptions__
 >- __VMs__